-Phishing emails are the #1 attack vector to watch out for – and when you’re making so many purchases in such a short amount of time, it can be easier for a criminal to sneak in an email that looks legitimate and requests personal information you normally wouldn’t offer.
-Today’s phishing emails are extremely sophisticated at impersonating well-known brands, so just remember – don’t ever provide information like your credit card number, social security number or any other personal identifying data in response to an email request.
+Phishing emails are the number one attack vector to watch out for.
+When you’re making so many purchases in such a short amount of time, it can be easier for a criminal to sneak in an email that looks legitimate and requests personal information you normally wouldn’t offer.
+Phishing emails are sophisticated at impersonating.
+Don’t provide information like your credit card number, social security number or any other personal identifying data in response to an email request.
 And, be extra cautious about clicking on any links provided in an unfamiliar email.
 When in doubt, call the company.

 Be selective with your Wi-Fi choices:

 “Free” internet access is ubiquitous these days, and we all expect to be immediate service wherever we are, whether on our laptop at a coffee shop or on our mobile at a store.
 Make sure your connection is secure before you do any shopping or enter personal information online: